The Formal Bit

 This site is my online ‘learning log’ for the Open College of the Arts photography course ‘Expressing Your Vision’.
 It’s arranged like this:

 - About is the section you’re looking at now.
 If you scroll down there’s some personal info about me so you have some context should you need or want it.

 - Course exercises are (rather predictably) found under the tab ‘exercises’ and are in appropriate places for the section of the course they come up in.
 I tend to work on several exercises at once, so I do add to them; they’re not ever really ‘complete’ for me.
 They are part of the learning log, but are not put into that same blog format because the WordPress template for photography courses from the OCA doesn’t have them put in that way.

-- Learning Log is essentially a blog.
-A record of what I think, what I’m learning, why I’m doing what I’m doing, ideas I’m having for approaches, and images I’ve taken for various reasons at various times.
+- Learning Log is a blog.
+A record of what I think, what I’m learning, why I’m doing what I’m doing, ideas I’m having for approaches I could / did take, and images I’ve taken for various reasons at various times.
 It’s all inspired by the course, it’s all about learning.

 Unless marked otherwise, all photos on this site are mine.
 If they are taken before I started course and used for any reason (which is never in assignments, obviously) then that is clearly marked.